erengaygusuz/byte-array-class-instance-conversion/README.md

 ### Example for conversion class instance to byte array

-Give your byte array like a paramater to ObjectToByteArray() function
+Give your byte array and conversion order array like a paramater to ObjectToByteArray() function

-- Conversion.ObjectToByteArray(yourClassInstance);
+- Conversion.ObjectToByteArray(yourClassInstance, conversionOrderArray);